Miaga-o/DiscreteNotes/Discrete_CH8.typ

   - Is $R$ transitive?
     - Yes.
 Equality is transitive; $x = y$ and $y = z => x=z$.
 Thus, \ $x op(R) y  and y op(R) z=> x op(R) z$
 ])
+- Recall that two integers may be congruent modulo for integers other than $2$ as long as that integer divides their difference.

 #example([Properties of Congruence Modulo 3], [
   Let a relation $T$ be defined on $ZZ$ as follows: